maingauchegames/maingauche.games/content/devlog/20220809-stereo-boy-launch/index.md

 One thing we *didn’t* do in the last six months was talk about the game very much.
 We’re doing this whole indie marketing thing backward.
 Conventional wisdom is to publish your devlog *while* you’re making your game, but we waited until launch day to publish our first post.

 But fear not!
 We’ve got plans for more in-depth posts about the development process.
 If nothing else, we have a bunch of hilarious mid-development screenshots to share.

-Follow us on the socials for more:
+To keep up, follow us on your preferred social network:

 - [Discord](https://maingauche.games/discord)
 - [Twitter](https://twitter.com/maingauchegames)